BlinkMo/SuperSgamer/README.md

-An extension of sgamer (http://bbs.sgamer.com/forum-44-3.html)
+An extension for sgamer (http://bbs.sgamer.com/forum-44-3.html)

 written in JavaScript